US Federal Adoption Tax Credit

 receive the benefits they need.
 Together, we can ensure that all children have families and all families have the support they need.

 Please note: The adoption tax credit is a one-time credit per child.
-If you have received (or are still waiting for) your adoption tax credit for an adoption, you do not apply for an additional adoption tax credit in future years.
+If you have received your adoption tax credit for an adoption, you do not apply for an additional adoption tax credit in future years.

 Since 2003, families who adopted a child with special needs from foster care could claim a federal adoption tax credit even if they had no adoption expenses.
 Children who receive adoption assistance/subsidy benefits are considered children with special needs.
 Other adoptive families are also eligible for the credit, but must have (and be able to document, if requested by the IRS) qualified adoption expenses.

-The tax credit was refundable for 2010 and 2011, but is not for 2012 or 2013 or beyond.
+The tax credit was refundable for 2010 and 2011, but not for 2012 or future years.
 A refundable tax credit is one you get back regardless of what you owe or paid in taxes for the year.
-When the credit is not refundable, you receive only what you have in federal incomet tax liability.
+When the credit is not refundable, you receive only what you have in federal income tax liability.

 The amount of the credit is based on the year the adoption finalized: